Here are 10 things we are proud of...

 Tea / Coffee

 1).
 Fresh produce must be seasonal, predominantly British and over 70% is sourced within 30 miles of the pub.
 Only import citrus and exotic fruits from abroad from reputable suppliers.
-We always aim to buy organic lemons, limes and oranges from our organic supplier Westmill Organics.
+We always buy organic lemons, limes and oranges from our organic supplier Westmill Organics.

 2).
 Always aim to buy organic (or even biodynamic).
 If not, then it must either be Slow Food, Fair Trade, Free Range or if not certified it must be within our ethos of organic agriculture.